 Why set the page's base font to 62.5 percent?
 It just so happens that 62.5 percent times 16 pixels (the normal size of text in most web browsers) equals 10 pixels.
 With 10 pixels as a starting point, it's easy to compute what other text sizes will look like on the screen.
 For example, 1.5em would be 1.5 x 10 or 15 pixels.
 2em is 20 pixels, and so on-easy multiples of ten.
-For more on this interesting discovery and more font-sizing strategies, visit http://claanut.com/blog/348/.
+You can also use the rem unit (see page 155), which is similar to the em, but avoids the problem associated with nested inherited em units.

-8. Complete this style by pressing Enter and typing a closing bracket to mark the end of the style.
+Complete this style by pressing Enter and typing a closing bracket to mark the end of the style.